bexcite/apolloscape-sfm/README.md

 - `Z`,`X` - camera texture transparency
 - `J`,`K`,`L` - change camera forward, backward, lateral
 - `0` - return to the last camera (useful when you fly out and want to return)
+- `ESC` - close visualizer and store SfM Map to a file

 # Data Folder